postgresml/postgresml/README.md

 ## Installation

-### Docker
+### Running with Docker

-The quickest way to try this out is with Docker.
-If you're on Mac, install [Docker for Mac](https://docs.docker.com/desktop/mac/install/).
-If you're on Linux (e.g. Ubuntu/Debian), you can follow [these instructions](https://docs.docker.com/engine/install/ubuntu/).
-For Ubuntu, also install `docker-compose`.
-Docker and this image also works on Windows/WSL2.
+The quickest way to try this out is with Docker, which is available for common operating systems:
+- [Docker Installation on OS X](https://docs.docker.com/desktop/mac/install/) or [Docker Installation on Linux](https://docs.docker.com/engine/install/ubuntu/).
+If you're on Linux (e.g. Ubuntu/Debian), you'll also need to install the `docker-compose` package.
+These Docker images also work on Windows/WSL2.

 Starting up a local system is then as simple as: